 How do I remove a director?

-If a company director is underperforming, or they are in disagreement with the majority of stakeholders when it comes to the business’ strategy, there may be no alternative option but to remove them.
+If a company director is underperforming or they are in disagreement with the majority of stakeholders when it comes to the business’s strategy, there may be no alternative but to remove them.

 How do I remove a director?

-To remove a director, the majority shareholders must service written notice to the director in question.
+To remove a director, the majority shareholders must serve a written notice to the director in question.

 The removal of a director is subject to any rights they may have in their employment contract or service agreement.
 It is therefore important to seek legal advice before removing a director to ensure you are not breaching any terms.

-Your company must have at least one natural director appointed at all times and you should therefore take this into account when deciding to remove one.
+Your company must have at least one natural director appointed at all times.
+You should therefore take this into account when deciding to remove a director.

 What are the articles of association?